-Lunch at Union Square Cafe, on a recent sultry July afternoon, transported us back twenty years to a different time and a different New York City.
-Manhattan in particular.
+Lunch at Union Square Cafe, on a sultry July afternoon, transported us back twenty years to a different time and a different New York City.

 The mid-nineties were a great time to dine in New York City, and we were in the middle of it all.

 It was an era when promising young cooks could afford to live in Manhattan.
 Sushi, while not in its infancy, was still a relatively new thing to diners including us.
 Nouvelle cuisine had taken hold in the city, and simple food featuring the best ingredients was the order of the day.

 Mindi was leasing a rent-stabilized L-shaped studio apartment on the Upper East Side.
 Living paycheck-to-paycheck, she took advantage of business lunch opportunities whenever possible and ate at New York pizzerias at night.
 Sometimes these lunches cost more than her grocery bill for the week.

 Daryl was living outside Philadelphia in Bucks County but commuting to the Garment District where he worked with his father.
 They too had business lunches and got to try many of the best restaurants in the city.